-Fourteen certificates are available from units in CLAS, as shown in the "Certificates" table, page 308.
+Sixteen certificates are available from units in CLAS, as shown in the "Certificates" table.
 Areas of emphasis are also available in some of the same areas.
-The 14 certificate programs and areas of emphasis follow.

 Asian Studies.
 An Asian Studies certificate is offered through the Center for Asian Studies.